idrissiamale/mediscreen/README.md

    `mvn spring-boot:run`

 ### Testing

 This application has unit tests written which need to be triggered from maven-surefire plugin.
 Please use JaCoCo for the code coverage.

-1. To run the unit tests from Maven, execute the command below.
+To run the unit tests from Maven, execute the command below.

 `mvn test`

-2. To run code coverage with JaCoCo from Maven, execute the following command
+To run code coverage with JaCoCo from Maven, execute the following command

 `mvn verify`

-3. To generate the Surefire Report, please use the command below
+To generate the Surefire Report, please use the command below

 `mvn site`

-### Containerization with Docker (A RETRAVAILLER)
+### Containerization with Docker

 To build Docker container, please execute the command below:

 `docker build -t <nameOfYourDockerImage> .`

 ex : `docker build -t microservice-patient .`

-If you want to run the container, please execute the command below